npg70/galbreath-old/galbraith-john-1809.md

 > William, was a maltster.
 Each of these, like his father,
 > married into a Plantation family: Langwill and Dunlop,
 > respectively

+- The two "Archibald Galbreath" are the same person.
+He married twice, first to Margaret Langwill, then to Jean Corbet.
+- Using this correction, the grand-father is William Dunlop